enmag/F3/README.md

 Depending on your system-setup you might need to run the following commands as `sudo`.

-From the root directory of the project run
+From the root directory of the project run (the directory containing the file `Dockerfile`)
 ```shell
 docker build --tag f3 ./
 ```
-This should create a new docker image with tag `f3` based on Ubuntu:20.04.
+This creates a new docker image with tag `f3` based on the Ubuntu:20.04 image.
 The following command lists the docker images on your system.
 There should be one named `f3`.
 ```shell
 docker images